 Thorough tests must be conducted to validate features and functionality and make sure the modernized system still works as expected.
 Additionally, any changes must be documented, whether it’s new code or configurations, API definitions or DevOps workflows.

-Artificial intelligence can automate and accelerate the COBOL modernization process.
+Artificial intelligence can augment the COBOL modernization process.
 Generative AI tools in particular are driven by large language models (LLMs) that have been trained or fine-tuned on programming languages like COBOL, allowing them to analyze mainframe code.

 Here are a few modernization tasks AI can help with: